KateDetsyk/KateDetsyk/README.md

 ## 👋 Hi, I’m Kate
-- Bachalor of Computer Science
+- I'm Bachalor of Computer Science
-- Amateur 2D artist
 - Looking for a job

 ## 💙 The technologies I like